prince1111/Introducing-Methods/README.md

 # Introducing Methods

+For this assignment, you are allowed to work in **pairs** if you wish.
+You **must** sign up for a group in Blackboard even if you are in a group of one.

 ## Overview
 These exercises will allow you to write some programs structured using simple functions and procedures.